adnguyen/Notebooks_and_Protocols/2017_Eco_Gen_ANBE_nb.md

+**For wednesday:**

-For wednesday: We're going to do a bioblitz of library prep types.
+**First half-** We're going to do a bioblitz of library prep types.
 Learn more about how libraries are made and what data they produced: WGS, RNA-seq, GBS(rad-seq), Amplicon-seq.
-No discussion, just 4 INFO UPDATES(20 minutes each)
+No discussion, just 4 INFO UPDATES(20 minutes each).

+**Second half**- logging into the server.
+Unix command line stuff.
+Bring your computer.
+Have software installed (Putty in Windows).
+File transfer client

 ### Admin stuff